-Sweet peppers are favored in many cuisines by their striking colors and health benefits.
+Sweet peppers are favored in many kinds of cuisines by their striking colors and health benefits.
 They can be eaten raw or steamed, roasted, grilled, or stuffed.

 Sweet peppers are not spicy and different in appearance from other relatives, making them visually distinguished.
 Compared to other relatives from the Capsicum genus, these vibrant peppers vary in colors, including red, green, yellow, orange, white, and purple.